 Complications of GERD

-GERD may lead to esophagitis, peptic esophageal ulcer, esophageal stricture, Barrett esophagus, and esophageal adenocarcinoma Adenocarcinoma of the esophagus The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
+GERD may lead to esophagitis, esophageal ulcer, esophageal stricture, Barrett esophagus (replacement of normal squamous epithelium of the distal esophagus with metaplastic columnar epithelium during the healing phase of acute esophagitis), and esophageal adenocarcinoma Adenocarcinoma of the esophagus The most common malignant tumor in the proximal two thirds of the esophagus is squamous cell carcinoma; adenocarcinoma is the most common in the distal one third.
 Symptoms are progressive dysphagia... read more .
 Factors that contribute to the development of esophagitis include the caustic nature of the refluxate, the inability to clear the refluxate from the esophagus, the volume of gastric contents, and local mucosal protective functions.
-Some patients, particularly infants, may aspirate the reflux material.
+Some patients, particularly infants, may aspirate the reflux material; however, the cause of pulmonary aspiration is rarely GERD.

 Symptoms and Signs of GERD